Wednesday, 22 December 2010

 I like taking it up the arse.

-I can’t orgasm unless I am punched.
+I can’t orgasm unless I am punched in the face.

 I want my genitals to be stapled up my arse, after which I’m douched with my own blood.